kilodelta8/kilodelta8/README.md

 - 🔭 I’m currently working on building my own OS from scratch, building my own Linux OS from scratch, developing a handful of React applications and programming various processors and chipsets to take over the world.

-- 🤔 I’m looking for help with A.) Getting my foot in the door of the Software Engineering Industry, and B.) Contributing to OSS (Linux (ubuntu-mate), and any OSS in general).
+- 🤔 I’m looking for help with A.) Getting my foot in the door of the IT/Software Engineering Industry, and B.) Contributing to OSS (Linux, and any OSS in general).

+- 👯 I’m looking for collaborative on building a vaccum tube library (centered around tube amps and tube radios) for KiCAD, [KiCAD Library](https://github.com/kilodelta8/kicad_vacuum_tube_library)

 - 📫 How to reach me: jdurham937@gmail.com